A Luminance-Aware Multi-Scale Network for Polarization Image Fusion with a Multi-Scene Dataset: Proposed method

+Luminance guidance section: Because $DoLP$ image carries polarization-sensitive cues related to surface texture and material-dependent appearance, it provides an important source of complementary information in polarization image fusion.
+To better exploit this property, we design two luminance-guidance modules for linearly polarized information modeling.
+The first one is the APR module, which is inspired by the use of reference luminance maps in Enlighten-GAN \cite{53} and HDR-GAN \cite{54} for enhancement guidance.
+Different from existing luminance-enhancement strategies, the proposed APR introduces luminance normalization based on the texture characteristics of $DoLP$ images and adopts a lightweight convolutional structure to improve robustness under varying illumination conditions.
+The detailed formulation is given below.
+Given a reference luminance map $B_{ref}$, defined as the channel-wise mean of the $DoLP$ image, normalization is first performed to obtain $B_{nor}$, as formulated in Eq(\ref{eq7}), where $\epsilon=1×10^{-6}$ is used for numerical stability.

-Snetbsequently, the feature map $X\epsilon R^{C×H×w}$ (the fused feature map) is spliced with $B_{nor}$ in the channel dimension to obtain $X\epsilon R^{{(C+1)}×H×w}$, and then its luminance attention mapping coefficients $M$ are generated by Eq.\ref{eq8}, where $W(X)$ is the convolution of $X$ followed by the ReLU function, $\sigma$ is the Sigmoid function.
+The fused feature map $X\epsilon R^{C×H×w}$ is then concatenated with $B_{nor}$ along the channel dimension to obtain an augmented feature representation $X\epsilon R^{{(C+1)}×H×w}$.
+Based on this representation, the luminance attention coefficient$M$ is predicted according to Eq(\ref{eq8}), where $W(X)$ denotes a convolution followed by ReLU activation $\sigma$ denotes the Sigmoid function.

-Finally, $X_{enhanced}$ is output by Eq.\ref{eq9} to realize the luminance adaptive correction to the feature map, where $\oplus $ denotes the element-by-element multiplication.
+Finally, $X_{enhanced}$ is output by Eq(\ref{eq9}) to realize the luminance adaptive correction to the feature map, where $\oplus $ denotes element-wise multiplication.

-The second module is the multiscale brightness weight generation module (Brightness-Branch), which mainly refers to the idea from the multi-exposure image fusion deepfuse \cite{55} of dynamically fusing different exposure images through a multiscale weight map, and proposes that the multilevel weights are directly applied to the various stages of the Unet's decoder instead of only to the final fusion region; according to the design of the paper network in which the encoder extracts multi-scale features through three-level lower sampling is required, we extract brightness features at different scales by designing a three-layer convolutional network and generate corresponding spatial attention weights for dynamic enhancement of brightness-sensitive region information as shown in Eqs.\ref{eq10}-\ref{eq11}.
-The combination of the above two modules forms a complete luminance information guidance link, the residual enhancement mechanism ensures that the original information is preserved while avoiding over-enhancement, and the normalization operation improves the generalization ability.

-In addition, the core of the attention mechanism adopted in this paper is CBAM and lightweight SwinBlock.
-CBAM dynamically calibrates the features through dual attention of channel and spatial attention, in which the channel attention and spatial attention cascade to the input features in the order of channel first and spatial second to achieve adaptive feature enhancement.
-The lightweight SwinBlock simplifies the structure by removing the positional encoding and window shift mechanism to improve efficiency.
-The combination of the two takes into account the feature sensitivity and computational efficiency, which further improves the efficiency of the network in extracting features from the original image.